mattdibi/redox-keyboard/redox-w/README.md

 <img src="../img/redox-w-receiver-assembly-4.jpg" alt="Receiver PCB assembly back." width="300"/>
 </p>

+*Notes*:
-*Note*: You might notice that I didn't soldered the second push button, this is because it's not used in the receiver firmware.
+- You might notice that I didn't soldered the second push button, this is because it's not used in the receiver firmware.
+- I also didn't solder all the MCUs pins because not all are used and it was hard to solder.
+- I used a YJ-14015 instead of a Core51822B module because I happen to have that one laying around.
+Using an actual Core51822B module makes the soldering much easier.
+- Here I used female header pins to connect the Arduino to the receiver PCB, if you want a more compact solution solder the Arduino directly to the receiver.

 ##### Assembled receiver: